skyseen/IT-IT/USER_MANUAL.md

 ### Accessing Settings

-1. Click the **⚙ Settings** button in the main dashboard header
+1. Click the **⚙ Settings** button in the main dashboard header.
-2. The Settings dialog opens with three tabs
+2. The Settings dialog opens with four tabs: **Profiles & Backups**, **Paths**, **Email Recipients**, and **Signature**.

+### Profiles & Backups Tab

+Manage environment-specific settings from this tab.

+* **Active profile selector** – Choose the configuration profile to edit.
+The active profile is mirrored in the dashboard status bar.
+* **Create profile** – Enter a new name (e.g., `UAT` or `Production-Asia`) and click **Create Profile** to clone the current setup.
+* **Delete profile** – Remove non-default profiles when they are no longer required.
+The default profile cannot be deleted.
+* **Recent backups** – Review the automatic snapshots generated whenever settings change.
+Files are stored under `config_backups/`.

+Switching profiles instantly loads their saved paths, recipients, and signatures, helping teams separate production and testing environments without manual file swaps.

 ### Paths Tab

-Configure file and folder locations:
+Configure file and folder locations for the selected profile:

 | Setting | Description | Example |
 |---------|-------------|---------|